 Origin of Once in a Paper Noon

 It is hard to trace the origin of the paper noon in history.
-There is no specific story that ties it together.
+There is no specific story that ties it together and quick essay papers.
 However, the pictures show a close relationship between man and the camera in-thing a century ago.

 Different stories try to find the origin of the paper noon.
 The first reference to the term paper noon dates back to the 1932 broadway show dubbed, “The Great Magoo.”
 The play was written by the legendary Stalwart and produced by Billy Rose.
 One common thing from the show was that it was not a success.

 The song became a hit in World War II that was reenacted by Ella Fitzgerald.
 The song became such as hit with many renditions from different artists.
 You can find many jazz renditions of the original song.
 Some of the infamous artists with versions to the song include:

 - Kenny Drew

 During the first play of the song by Ella, the pictures were fading away.
 World War II-era noticed the fading of the pictures in the backdrop.
 You can find few vintages pictures of the World War II-era that still contain the set.
 Most of the photographs trace back to the 1900’s era.